sourcebox/tooro-editor/README.md

 - Run `cargo bundle --release` to build the bundle.
 - The bundle will be created in the `target/release/bundle/osx` folder.
+- If the custom app icon does not show up, copy/paste it manually from the icons folder using the finder info dialog.

 ## Donations